openlawteam/docs/docs/README.md

 ---
 meta:
   - name: description
-    content: TODO update as necessary.
-Welcome to OpenLaw's documentation.
+    content: Welcome to OpenLaw's documentation.
 Here you'll learn more about OpenLaw, including our protocol with JavaScript APIs for convenient integration, our markup language, and how our application works in general.
 ---

-# What is OpenLaw?

-## General Concepts

-## OpenLaw Virtual Machine

-## Oracles

-## Parser

-## Values

-## API/Scala Library

----

-_Everything below is existing content on landing page in case helpful for the new content._

 # Overview